zetzit/zz/README.md

-ZetZ is for code close to hardware, where C is and will remain the defacto standard system interface.
+ZetZ is for systems without dynamic memory, where C is and will remain the defacto standard system interface.
+Such as bare metal MCUs, embedded linux, WASM, and embedded in other languages.
 You can also use it to build cross platform libraries, with a clean portable C-standard api.

 A major innovative feature is that all code is formally verified by symbolic execution in a virtual machine,